 Strengths-based development shifts the paradigm of excellence by focusing on each individual's unique strengths to develop excellence in a few areas, rather than encouraging “well-rounded,” average performance in many areas.
 According to research by Gallup, people who use their strengths daily are six times more likely to be engaged at work and more than three times as likely to say they have an excellent quality of life.
 Teams that focus on their strengths are 12.5% more productive.

-To get started with strengths-based development, individuals complete the online StrengthsFinder assessment, which reveals natural patterns of thinking, feeling, and behaving.
-This assessment is based on 50+ years of research on human performance by Gallup and has been taken by over 16 million people worldwide.
+To get started with strengths-based development, individuals complete the online CliftonStrengths assessment, which reveals natural patterns of thinking, feeling, and behaving.
+This assessment is based on 50+ years of research on human performance by Gallup and has been taken by over 22 million people (and counting!) worldwide.

 Why social justice?

 In a socially just world, every individual is treated with dignity and respect.
 Social justice work, which is incredibly broad and multifaceted, challenges intersecting systems of power and oppression and works to ensure that all people have the opportunity to live a full life, free from discrimination.